DAVID SERERO featured in THE JEWISH WEEK

 by TED MERWIN

-When David Serero’s great-grandfather, who was the chief rabbi of Fez, would stroll through the streets of the then-capital of Morocco, both Jews and Arabs would rise to their feet in his honor, according to Serero family lore.
-A century later, Serero, an acclaimed opera singer, is in the midst of exploring his family heritage by imparting an unusual Sephardic spin to productions of three classic works, “The Merchant of Venice,” “Nabucco” and “Othello,” all of which deal with relations among members of different religions.
+When David Serero's great-grandfather, the chief rabbi of Fez, would stroll through the streets of Morocco's then-capital, Jews and Arabs would rise to their feet in his honor, according to Serero family lore.
+A century later, Serero, an acclaimed opera singer, is exploring his family heritage by imparting an unusual Sephardic spin to productions of three classic works, "The Merchant of Venice," "Nabucco" and "Othello," all of which deal with relations among members of different religions.
 Produced by the American Sephardi Federation (ASF) at the Center for Jewish History in Chelsea, the productions incorporate Ladino songs and Sephardic Jewish costumes.

-Serero’s Moroccan father and Persian mother met in Israel and then moved to France, where Serero grew up in the 1980s.
-In Paris, where the majority of the Jewish community is (and still is) Sephardic, Serero developed a love of music.
-His father, who was a kosher caterer, would take his son along in the car as he made his deliveries, and the two listened to cassettes of Sephardic singers like Rabbi Haim Louk, whom his parents imported from New York to sing at Serero’s bar mitzvah.
-(Serero, who was deaf for most of his childhood because of an undiagnosed ear infection, had his full hearing restored by the age of 11.)
+Serero's Moroccan father and Persian mother met in Israel and then moved to France, where Serero grew up in the 1980s.
+In Paris, where most Jewish community is (and still is) Sephardic, Serero developed a love of music.
+His father, who was a kosher caterer, would take his son along in the car as he made his deliveries, and the two listened to cassettes of Sephardic singers like Rabbi Haim Louk, whom his parents imported from New York to sing at Serero's bar mitzvah.
+(Serero, who was deaf for most of his childhood because of an undiagnosed ear infection, had his full hearing restored by age 11.)

-But Serero’s interest in his Sephardic roots never waned.
-He decided to incorporate Ladino music into a production of “Merchant” in order to confer what he called a “noble” touch on a character that historically has been viewed as a bloodthirsty comic villain.
-(He also gave the play a modern sensibility by cutting close to half its length, changing archaic words to contemporary ones, and bringing in a Jerry Springer character to “report” on Portia and Bassanio’s argument toward the end of the play.)
+But Serero's interest in his Sephardic roots never waned.
+He decided to incorporate Ladino music into a production of "Merchant" to confer what he called a "noble" touch on a character historically viewed as a bloodthirsty comic villain.
+(He also gave the play a modern sensibility by cutting close to half its length, changing archaic words to contemporary ones, and bringing in a Jerry Springer character to "report" on Portia and Bassanio's argument toward the end of the play.)

 As critic Deirdre Donovan wrote in a Curtain Up review of "Merchant," which was revived in January after a brief run last summer, Serero's version "breathes with Jewish authenticity and poetic fervor … the sacred Ladino songs inform as well as soften this Shylock."

-Verdi’s “Nabucco,” is, Serero said, a natural choice for Sephardic treatment, since it centers on the capture of the Hebrews by the Babylonian king, Nebuchadnezzar II; its most famous song is the chorus of the Hebrew slaves, “Va, pensiero, sull’ alli dorate” (Fly, thought, on wings of gold).
-The production, which is set to open in April, will feature singers from the Metropolitan Opera, the Paris Opera and La Scala.
+Verdi's "Nabucco" is, Serero said, a natural choice for Sephardic treatment since it centers on the capture of the Hebrews by the Babylonian king, Nebuchadnezzar II; its most famous song is the chorus of the Hebrew enslaved people, "Va, pensiero, sull' alli dorate" (Fly, thought, on wings of gold).
+The production will open in April and feature singers from the Metropolitan Opera, the Paris Opera, and La Scala.

-Serero admits that “Othello” (which will open in June) has nothing to do with Jews, but he emphasizes the fact that the play’s title character, who is a Moor, hails from Mauritania (present-day Morocco).
-For “Othello,” he plans to use a Moroccan Jewish instrument called a darbuk.
-“Every time Othello’s blood starts to boil, the darbuk will make its snake-like sound.”
+Serero admits that "Othello" (which will open in June) has nothing to do with Jews.
+Still, he emphasizes that the play's title character, a Moor, hails from Mauritania (present-day Morocco).
+For "Othello," he plans to use a Moroccan Jewish instrument called a darbuk.
+"Every time Othello's blood starts to boil, the darbuka will make its snake-like sound."

-“People tend to think of Sephardic culture only in terms of music and food,” he lamented.
-“They don’t appreciate the scholarship, history, philosophy, commerce and spread of ideas.”
-By bringing people into the center to see the theatrical productions, he said, the ASF is able to “expose people to our vast resources” and broaden their awareness of Sephardic culture.
+"People tend to think of Sephardic culture only in terms of music and food," he lamented.
+"They don't appreciate the scholarship, history, philosophy, commerce, and spread of ideas."
+He said that by bringing people into the center to see the theatrical productions, the ASF could "expose people to our vast resources" and broaden their awareness of Sephardic culture.